TRADES: Generating Realistic Market Simulations with Diffusion Models

 \textbf{Ablation analyses.} We verify two of the hypotheses made in the method design: (1) how much the LOB conditioning part is necessary for the task and (2) how augmenting the feature vectors influences the performance.
 When we include LOB in the conditioning w.r.t. last orders only, TRADES has an average gain of $2.473$.
 When we augment the features through the MLPs in Fig. \ref{fig:architecture}, we gain an average of $1.980$ MAE absolute points.

 \textbf{Sensitivity analyses.} We aim to verify whether the complexity of the backbone -- i.e., the transformer in TRADES -- is needed after all.
 Therefore, we replace the transformer backbone with an LSTM, leaving the augmentation and conditioning invariant.
 The table shows that the performances degrade by an average of $6.06$ absolute points.
 This is expected since transformers directly access all other steps in the sequence via self-attention, which theoretically leaves no room for information loss that occurs in LSTMs.
 Recall that we concatenate the past orders and the LOB snapshots, after the augmentation, into a single tensor and use it to condition the diffusion model -- i.e., TRADES (Orig.).
-We also tried a cross-attention (CA) conditioning strategy -- see TRADES w/ CA -- between the past orders and the LOB snapshots.
+We also tried a cross-attention (CA) conditioning strategy, -- see TRADES w/ CA -- between the past orders and the LOB snapshots.
 TRADES w/ CA reports an average performance loss of $7.814$ absolute points w.r.t. the original architecture.
 Note that cross-attention limits the model's capability because the orders cannot attend to each other but only to LOB and vice-versa.
-Instead, with concatenation and self-attention, every sequence part can attend to every other vector.